Chapter 22:

 The drone hovered in the center of the library.
 Horrick repositioned it above a shelf.
 The camera showed the library full of moths, beetles, and small flies.
 Some of the shelves were broken and their books had toppled to the floor.

 The door to the kitchen was barred with plywood.
-A metal door down the hall had been ripped in half across the middle.
+A metal door down the hall was ripped in half across the middle.
 The drone flew to the opening.
 A wide gash through the metal frame destabilized the surrounding wall.
-Markings indicated water splash from a possible cleaning attempt.
+Markings indicated water splash.

 “What in the name of the sun happened here?” he clicked a panel on the two-way radio and held it, “I’m seeing signs of a struggle.
 Requesting back-up if at all possible.”

-Horrick grimaced as he flew the drone over the desk while aiming the camera, but there was nothing behind the desk but more papers.
+Horrick grimaced as he flew the drone over the desk while aiming the camera, but there was nothing but more papers.
 The drone lowered.
 The camera whizzed.
 Brownish-red spots speckled the paper across the floor.

 “If this is going to be another sleepless night, I’ll have to close the store tomorrow.”